 Because it turned out that Frances had the perfect defence: he wasn’t actually Hank Janson at all.
 He had been once, but he wasn’t now.

-He’d created both the character and the nom de plume, and had written the first twenty-five novels, but then he had sold out his entire interest, lock, stock and barrel, to his publishers for four thousand pounds.
+He was the man who created both the character and the nom de plume, and who had written the first twenty-five novels, but then he had sold out his entire interest, lock, stock and barrel, to his publishers for four thousand pounds.
 They had since employed other writers to continue the series, but that was nothing to do with him.
 And since the allegedly obscene articles in this case were all recent publications, they simply weren’t his responsibility.